red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 function createNetwork(struct NetworkData network) external
 ```

-Creates a new network in the catalog
+Creates a new network in the directory

 _The network chainId must be unique and greater than 0_